SmartWound® PREDICT diagnostic dressing

 Paediatric burns

-The dressing should be effective for most acute and chronic wounds but our initial patient focus is children with small scald burns.
-40,000 children in England & Wales are burned severely enough to need hospital attention each year.
+The dressing should be effective for most acute and chronic wounds, but our initial patient focus is children with small scald burns.
+With 40,000 children in England & Wales annually suffering burns severe enough to need hospital attention each year.

 South West Children's Burns Centre